 Victoria Trevino-Oscari '00, Public Relations

-Belia Gonzalez-McDonald ‘88, Development Director, Providence Catholic School
+Belia Gonzalez-McDonald ‘88, Alumnae Director, Providence Catholic School

 Dr. Alicia Garcia, Principal, Providence Catholic School